ducin/egghead-angular-signals/SCRIPT.md

 The difference between calling the signal function within the template (SHOW TEMPLATE) and the typescript class code (SHOW METHOD) is that the code in the template is REACTIVE.
 Whenever the signal value changes, the component view will be updated.
 However, the call within the method is IMPERATIVE - current value is pulled only when the event happens.

-# (how do I) create an Angular Computed signal which depends on another signal
+# 4. Create an Angular Computed signal which depends on another signal

 - create a property which gets assigned a computed signal.